-- 1. Anyone who has knowledge of a student's educational progress and school adjustment who believes the student may need special education or individualized educational accommodations may make such a request to the student's guidance counselor.
+1. Anyone who has knowledge of a student's educational progress and school adjustment who believes the student may need special education or individualized educational accommodations may make such a request to the student's guidance counselor.
 Requests made to other school personnel will be redirected to the guidance counselor.
 The Student Review Board shall conduct a screening of the request.
 If the Student Review Board determines that there is reason to suspect the student may have a disability which requires special education services or individualized education accommodations, the Student Review Board shall recommend to the student's parents that a case study evaluation be conducted for the student.
 Written consent from the student's parents shall be required before the case study evaluation is conducted.
-No student shall receive special education services or individualized education and a Student Review Board determination that the student is eligible for such services or accommodations.
-A student shall be considered "referred for special education services" or for individualized education accommodations on the first date when one of the following occurs: - 1) the parents request a case study evaluation, - 2) the Student Review Board recommends a case study evaluation or, - 3) someone who has significant knowledge of the student requests an evaluation. - 2.
-Once a case study evaluation is completed, the Student Review Board shall conduct an IEP Conference to determine whether or not the student is eligible for special education placement or for individualized educational accommodations.
-The IEP Conference shall be convened within sixty school days of the student being referred for special education services or for individualized educations.
+No student shall receive special education services or individualized educational accommodations without a case study evaluation and a Student Review Board determination that the student is eligible for such services or accommodations.
+A student shall be considered "referred for special education services" or for individualized education accommodation services or for individualized education services or accommodations.